MCP — plug SignalGuide into Claude, ChatGPT, Cursor.

 Security

 Scoped per user.
 Every tool pulls user_id from the verified bearer token, not from arguments.
-The site lookup enforces Site.user_id == user_id, so a token can read every site you own and nothing from another user.
+Site access is enforced through account membership — a token can reach every site on every account you belong to, and nothing else.
 Passing a foreign site_id returns a generic Site <id> not found — it won't reveal whether that id exists.

 Hashed at rest.
 Tokens are stored only as SHA-256 hashes.
 If you lose a token, generate a new one — there's no recovery.